vm-001/lua-resty-ljsonschema/README.md

 ljsonschema: JSON schema validator
 ==================================

-This library provides a JSON schema draft 4 validator for OpenResty.
+This library provides a JSON schema draft 4 validator for OpenResty and Lua 5.2+.

 It has been designed to validate incoming data for HTTP APIs so it is decently
 fast: it works by transforming the given schema into a pure Lua function